-- If at the end of the 1st quarter a student has 3 or more referrals, then he/she will lose school privileges for the 2nd quarter. - If at the end of the 2nd quarter a student has 6 or more referrals, then he/she will lose school privileges for the 3rd quarter. - If at the end of the 3rd quarter or at any point during the fourth quarter a student accumulates 9 or more referrals, then he/she will lose school privileges for the remainder of the school year. - All students who owe school fees will be placed on LOSP until the balance is paid.
+• If at the end of the 1st quarter a student has 3 or more referrals, then he/she will lose school privileges for the 2nd quarter.

+- If at the end of the 2nd quarter a student has 6 or more referrals, then he/she will lose school privileges for the 3rd quarter. - If at the end of the 3rd quarter or at any point during the fourth quarter a student accumulates 9 or more referrals, then he/she will lose school privileges for the remainder of the school year.